 2. The cost of a PR crisis is ultimately determined by your company’s ability to respond to situations that nobody saw coming.

 United Airlines has at its beck and call a global army of crisis-savvy experts in law, risk, reputation management and strategic communications.
 That the company shot itself in the foot so severely underscores how difficult it can be to manage PR emergencies in real time.

 Consider your own company’s preparedness: Does leadership include loss of reputation value as a strategic risk consideration?
 How would you organize, vet the situation and communicate under extreme duress?
 Can the company be empathetic toward victims of the bad news events and the public’s reaction to them?

 The less certain you are of how your company would navigate a similarly intense and fast-moving bad news situation, the more likely that things are going to get real bad, real fast.

-While it was the United crew that called them in, it was Chicago airport security that violently dragged a paid, boarded and seated passenger off the plane.
-Yet Dr. Dao’s lawyers are making clear that they intend to vilify United, promoting their client as the “poster child” for how the airline industry mistreats its customers.
+While it was the United crew that called them in, it was Chicago airport security that violently dragged a paid, boarded and seated passenger from the plane.
+Yet the victim's lawyers made clear they intended to vilify United, promoting their client as the “poster child” for how the airline industry mistreats its customers.

 “Are we just going to continue to be treated like cattle?”
 Dr. Dao’s lawyer asked, saying he’s been “deluged with hundreds tales of woe, of mistreatment” and that “for a long time, airlines — United in particular — have bullied us.”

-Consider how quickly this kind of disparaging attack could be made against your company, singularly or as the face of your industry.
+Consider how quickly this kind of disparaging, escalating allegation could be made against your company, singularly or as the face of your industry.